 The Most Important Qualification to Be President

-I'll tell you what I think.
-I think that Barack Obama is arguably one of the most polished and skillful public speakers that has ever been elected President of the United States!
-But to quote Herman Cain, “How is that working out for you?”
-I know that I personally can't stand to hear any more of his long winded speeches because I can't stand to hear any more of his lies!
-I guess that goes back to the matter of character, doesn't it?
-Some other effective speakers of the 20th century include: Lewis Farrakahn and the Reverend Dr. Martin Luther King, Ronald Reagan and the 'so-called' Reverend Jeremiah Wright, (the pastor of Barack Obama's former Chicago based church).
+I'll tell you what I think...
+I think that Barack Obama is arguably one of the best public speakers that has ever occupied the presidential podium, but to quote from Herman Cain during the last election, “How is that working out for you?”
+Personally I can't stand to hear the sound of his voice anymore.
+I can't stand to hear any more of his long winded speeches because I don't want to listen to any more of his lies.
+This goes back to the matter of character doesn't it?
+Some other effective speakers of the 20th century include: Lewis Farrakahn (the head of the Nation of Islam) and the Reverend Jeremiah Wright (the pastor of Barack Obama's Chicago church).
 Do you remember him?
-His famous sound bite was, “America's chickens are coming home to roost!”
-They are, or were all powerful teachers, every one of them, and for each good teacher who led us down the right path, there was another who was bad for us, who led us in the wrong direction!
+His most famous sound bite was, “America's chickens are coming home to roost!”
+Barack Obama, Louis Farrakhan, and Jeremiah Wright are all powerful speakers, but they are all leading people down the wrong path.

-Probably the most powerful orator of the 20th century was a little known artist, and political organizer from Austria by the name of Adolf Schikelgruber, a.k.a.
+Probably the most effective public speaker of the 20th century was a little known artist, and political organizer from Austria by the name of Adolf Schikelgruber, a.k.a.
 Adolf Hitler.
-Together with his information minister, Joseph Goebbels, they were able to persuade an entire generation of Germans, and brainwash them into believing in a pack of lies and propaganda, that led us into World War II.
-The false political premise that led the German people to support the Third Reich and to believe that they were a superior race, whose destiny it was to take over and occupy the whole world, was constantly reinforced by persuasive lies that were repeated by effective public speakers!
-So much for the power of persuasion!
+Together with his information minister, Joseph Goebbels they were able to persuade an entire generation of Germans to do horrible things.
+They brainwashed millions of people into believing their propaganda which led the world to war and caused the deaths of over fifty million people including the extermination of over six million Jewish civilians .
+The false political premise that led Germans to to believe the propaganda that they were a superior race whose destiny was to rule the whole world was reinforced over and over again by effective public speakers.
+So much for the power of persuasion.

-But without a doubt, the greatest orator of all time to have ever used his silver tongue to disseminate lies, persuade others, and influence world events is the silver tongued devil himself, Lucifer!
-How would you like to see him run for President.
-I wonder which party he would choose to register in, Democrat or Republican?
+Without a doubt the greatest orator to have ever used his silver tongue to influence world events and persuade people to do bad things is the silver tongued devil himself, Lucifer.
+How would you like to have him running for President?
+I wonder which party he would belong to...
+Democrat or Republican ?
 (Probably Democrat!)
-So what's my point?
-The ability to speak well and to be able to persuade people is NOT in itself the most important qualification to be the President of the United States!
-The bottom line is that I wouldn't vote for somebody just because they are a good public speaker!
-Or you might as well cast your ballet for Lewis Farrakahn or Jeremiah Wright!
+So what is my point?
+The ability to speak well and to be able to persuade others is NOT the most important qualification to be the President of the United States!
+I wouldn't vote for somebody just because they were a good public speaker or you might as well cast your ballet for Lewis Farrakahn or Jeremiah Wright.

-But David, whose heart was usually right with God, made a much better King than Solomon because he was more concerned with virtue than he was about wisdom!
-Yet he too made mistakes, and his government was not without its problems!
-But these problems usually occurred when his decisions were not rooted in honorable intentions, or because he occasionally let his own personal feelings get in the way of his better judgment!
-In other words, the lack of Solomon's wisdom didn't actually hurt David!
-And all of Solomon's wisdom couldn't help him, nor deliver his kingdom from his enemies for very long after his death!
-It was their character flaws that troubled both of them, not their lack of wisdom!
-In this historical allegory, we can see just how important character really is!
+So much for great wisdom,... but David whose heart was right with God made a much better King than his son Solomon did because his heart was right with God.
+He was more concerned with virtue than he was with wisdom.
+He made mistakes of course and his government was not without its problems too, but those problems usually occurred when his decisions were not rooted in honorable intentions or because he let his own personal feelings get in the way of good judgment.
+In other words the lack of Solomon's wisdom didn't actually hurt King David and all of Solomon's wisdom still couldn't keep Solomon from getting into trouble nor help maintain his kingdom long after his death.
+It was their own personal character flaws, not their lack of wisdom that troubled both of them, and yet all of their wisdom couldn't keep either of them from making the mistakes that were caused by their character flaws.
+In the end George Washington had it right.
+It is character that matters the most, not wisdom.
+In this historical analogy we can see just how important character really is.

-So now, I have discussed the most important qualifications that are essential in a leader, who aspires to be our President.
-Wisdom, the power to persuade, and integrity, or plain old good character!... and the most important of these qualities by far is integrity!
-So look for integrity in a leader who wants to be your President!
-Look for integrity in a Presidential candidate and don't be hoodwinked by mere wisdom, or the gift of gab, or the power of persuasion!
-Vote for the candidate who has the greatest amount of integrity!
-And remember Webster!
+So now I have discussed the most important qualification which is necessary to be President.
+It isn't wisdom or the power to persuade.
+It is character and integrity.
+So look for integrity in a leader who wants to be your next President.
+Look for integrity in a Presidential candidate and don't be hoodwinked by wisdom, or the gift of gab, or the power of persuasion.
+Vote for the candidate who has the greatest integrity... and remember Webster.
 Integrity means incorruptibility.

 "The truth, the political truth, and nothing but the political truth.